17thshard/roshar-map/README.md

    * Spanish
  * Layers on top of the map that can be enabled at any time, displaying useful additional information
    * Overlay the borders of the historic Silver Kingdoms
-   * Show a color indicators of the allegiances of various nations
+   * Show color indicators of the allegiances of various nations
    * Map out the ten Oathgate locations
  * Powerful filtering and customization capabilities
    * Filter timeline events by tags